Dylanlicho/GLABackSpring/README.md

 * /participations : returns all the participations
 * /participation/id : returns the specific participation where id is the id of the participation
+* /participation/best/idArticle : returns the best participation along an article, meaning the highest price
 * /existParticipation/id : returns whether the specific participation exists or not
 * /countParticipations : returns the count of all the participation
 * /addParticipation : adds a new participation